emptylight370/siyuan-vscodelite-edit/README.md

 - v2.4.3
   - Optimize the code
+  - Optimize the adaption of math enhance plugin
 - v2.4.2
   - Distinguish between static and dynamic anchor text
   - Optimize the code